Lsfhv/Commutative-Algebra-AM-Solutions/README.md

-# Commutative Algebra Solutions
+# Commutative Algebra A&M Solutions
-corrections appreciated, email: Lsfhv@protonmail.com
+working on these, corrections are really appreciated, email: Lsfhv@protonmail.com